browserengineering/book/book/invalidation.md

 fields are protected, but if those fields are `LineLayout`s they aren't.

 ::: {.further}
+TODO
 :::

 Protecting inline layout
 ========================

-Layout for `LineLayout`, `TextLayout`, and `EmbedLayout` and its subtypes works a little differently.
+Layout for `LineLayout`, `TextLayout`, and `EmbedLayout` and its classes works a little differently.
 Yes, each of these layout objects has `x`, `y`, and `height` fields.
 But they also compute `font` fields and have `get_ascent` and `get_descent` methods that are called by other layout objects.
-We'll protect all of these fields.[^dps] Since we now have quite a bit of `ProtectedField` experience, we'll do all the fields in one go.
+We'll protect all of these.[^dps] Since we now have quite a bit of `ProtectedField` experience, we'll do all the fields in one go.